Coleus: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Forskolin and 13-epi-sclareol from coleus may block cancer cell growth.
-Forskolin acts by activating a key enzyme (adenylate cyclase) that increases the levels of cAMP (cyclic adenosine monophosphate) inside cells.
-This increase in cAMP can have several effects that help combate cancer, such as modifying cancer cell growth and division.
+Forskolin and 13-epi-sclareol from Coleus could block the growth of cancer cells.
+Forskolin acts by activating a key enzyme (adenylate cyclase) that increases intracellular cAMP (cyclic adenosine monophosphate) levels.
+This increase in cAMP can have several effects that help fight cancer, such as altering the growth and division of cancer cells.

 Vision